myer0432/henry-the-bee/README.md

 Authors: Zoey Fryhover, Sarah Myers and Melissa Wilson

-Thank you to [minimaxir](https://github.com/minimaxir/textgenrnn) for your text generating RNN!
+Thank you to [minimaxir](https://github.com/minimaxir/textgenrnn) for your text generating char-RNN!